 Web design is not just about the design elements, content plays a major role in it too, especially in how it’s displayed or meant to be displayed to the end-user.

-Bad content is not the one which is written badly, but the one which users don’t derive any value from.
+Bad content is not the one that is written badly, but the one from which users don’t derive any value from.

 Here are some helping guidelines: